 Float labels are form labels that start off inside the text box.
 But when the user starts typing, the label floats to the top of the text box to make room for the answer.

 Some people like this technique for it's novel and supposed space-saving design.

 While this approach is certainly better than supplanting labels with placeholders, its problematic for several reasons.

-1. There is no space for a hint
+1. There's no space for a hint

-2. They are hard to read
+2. Small text is hard to read

-3. They need space to move into
+3. They don't save space

 5. They have poor contrast

-6. They may be mistaken for a value
+6. They may not be answered

-7. They are inconsistently located
+7. They're inconsistently located

 I write articles like this and share them with my private mailing list.
 No spam and definitely no popups.
 Just one article a month, straight to your inbox.
 Sign up below: